About The Ig® Nobel Prizes

-How can I get involved with next yearÔÇÖs ceremony?
+How can I get involved with next year's ceremony?

-If you have five (5) or more tickets to the Ig Nobel ceremony, your group can choose to be an Official Audience Delegation, and thus be officially celebrated during the event.
+If you have five (5) or more tickets to the Ig Nobel ceremony, your group can choose to be an Official Audience Delegation and thus be officially celebrated during the event.
 To register as a Delegation, first obtain tickets from the Harvard Box Office.
 Then register with Grand Panjandrum of the Delegations Louise Sacco: (+1) 781-444-6757.
-The most colorful delegations will be selected to march gloriously into the theater.
 The deadline for delegation registration is the Friday before each year's ceremony, but tickets usually sell out much sooner.